pschachte/wybe/WYBE.md

 will succeed, and the other will fail.
 Therefore, these statements are tests, and can only appear where test statements are allowed, such as in a [conditional statement](#conditionals).
-Note that variables assigned by such a test cannot be used outside of the context in which that test has succeeded.
+Note that variables assigned by such a test cannot be used outside the context in which that test has succeeded.

 Patterns can also be nested.
-For example, with the type `region` definined by:
+For example, with the type `region` defined by:
 ```
 constructor region(bottom_left:position, top_right:position)
 ```